- Roberts Elementary

 Staff provide opportunities for full parent participation:

 Roberts provides many flexible meeting times for families to participate in varied activities.
-Communications include hone conferences, in person and TEAMS meetings when requested and/or needed.
-In addition, we use supports through the MISD, such as, interpreters for deaf and hearing impaired and LanguageLine Solutions interpreters for translations.
-We provide translated documents in multiple languages for our families.
-UCS District website can be accessed in multiple languages.
-In addition, Roberts has a family liaison that works with families to translate important events/documents.
-The family liaison is also available to support families in registering for school and parent-teacher conferences.
+Communications include phone conferences, in person conferences, emails, translator when requested and/or needed.
+In addition, we use supports through the MISD, such as, interpreters for deaf and hearing impaired can be accessed.